jakubito/spotify-release-list/README.md

 The app has been developed and tested in Chrome, but it should work in any other modern browser.
 If something's not working, please try the following before you report a bug:

 - [Some privacy-oriented extensions](https://github.com/jakubito/spotify-release-list/issues/36) or browsers may block communication to Spotify servers.
-Try adding an exemption or use a different browser.
+Try adding an exemption or using a different browser.
 - Delete app data (see [General settings screen](https://spotifyreleaselist.netlify.app/settings))
 - [Remove Spotify Release List app access](https://www.spotify.com/account/apps)
 - If everything else fails, you can try to [Sign out everywhere](https://www.spotify.com/account/overview)